IDMNYU/DM1123-VFS-FA15-DUFF/dm1123vfs_reading_responses.md

 ## READING RESPONSES

-* Post to basecamp with the category of Reading Response
+* Post to Slack
-* Include title and author as subject
+* Include title of article as title of your post.

 Answer the following questions:
 * The most important point(s) (or the most useful or valuable thing(s) you learned) from the reading, and why.